WHY WAS MY LYME DISEASE MISSED

 Lyme disease misdiagnosis reflects the complexity of a multisystem illness whose presentation evolves over time.

-In many cases, misdiagnosis represents an earlier stage of delayed Lyme disease diagnosis.
+In many cases, it represents an earlier stage of delayed Lyme disease diagnosis.

 Understanding testing limitations is equally important.
-See Lyme disease test accuracy.
+See test accuracy.

-For patients navigating prolonged illness, understanding recovery patterns is also critical.
-See Recovery from Lyme Disease.
+For patients navigating prolonged illness, understanding recovery patterns may also help guide expectations.
+See recovery from Lyme disease.

 Dr. Daniel Cameron, MD, MPH